darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Simply press Home button to power on Exlene controller and it will reconnect to BlueRetro.

-# 13 - Hyperkin Admiral Paring Guide
+# 13 - Hyperkin Admiral Pairing Guide

 ## 13.1 - First pairing